dreispt/anygrate/README.rst

 -------------------------------------

-In case the wanted migration is too complex to be handled by regular statements, you can use SQL queries on both the source and target database.
+In case the wanted migration is too complex to be handled by regular statements, you can run SQL queries on both the source and target database.
 This should be used in limited cases because the queries will be executed for each source cell for which the mapping defines it, and the migration may be slowed down, unless you limit the queries with manual caching.
 (See the